Compare Ad Manager and AdSense

 Ad Manager is for you if you need

 - A central place to monetize all of your platforms (websites, mobile apps, videos, or games)

-- A significant portion of your ad revenue is through direct deals from buyers
+- To manage ad revenue that mainly comes through direct deals from buyers

 - To use third-party networks to compete for ad inventory